 - 1. a Remuneration Policy which the Board has decided will be subject to a binding shareholder vote every three years (or sooner if varied during this interval).
-The first such vote took place at the AGM on 10 April 2017, covering the three year period to 31 October 2019. - 2. an Implementation Report which is subject to an advisory vote on the level of remuneration paid during the year; and - 3. an Annual Statement.
+The first such vote took place at the AGM on 10 April 2017, covering the three year period to 31 October 2019. - 2. an Implementation Report which is subject to an advisory vote on the level of remuneration paid during the year; and

+3. an Annual Statement.

-A Remuneration Committee has been formed which comprises Mr Collins (Chairman), Mr Hadsley-Chaplin, Mr Hawkins and Mrs Green.
-Mr Barker ceased to be a member of the Committee upon his resignation on 4 October 2018.
+A Remuneration Committee has been formed which comprises Mr Collins (Chairman), Mr Hadsley-Chaplin, Ms de Rochechouart, Mr Hawkins and Mrs Green.
+The Directors' Remuneration Policy and level of Directors' Remuneration are determined by the Remuneration Committee.